 Maybe there’s something amazing going on just too far away for a day trip.
 Make it an overnighter!
 Find yourself a nice, comfy hotel, go out for a fancy dinner, and take a long, hot bath, possibly even in a jacuzzi tub.

 Or have an adventure and camp out!
 What’s better to get out of the daily grind than a night under the stars?
 You can go all out, bring your RV or campervan, loads of wood for a nice campfire and the BBQ.
 Or pack your car with your tent, sleeping back and some snacks.
 If you go the minimalist route, I recommend bringing a portable bonfire and some marshmallows.
-You could even bring a two-in-one marshmallow roasting set.
+You could even bring a s’more maker.
 It doesn’t take up much room, but adds a lot of comfort and coziness to your evening.

 Check for shows, concerts and other events in places a few hours away.
 Take the train instead of driving for added adventure.